17th Century Almanac for July – free quarter & contribution

 But July is a month of brutal Civil War battles.
 It starts with Marston Moor fought on 2 July 1644.
 This momentous battle will be the climax of Divided Kingdom book #3.
 But it was a scene of horror for those that witnessed it.
 The largest battle of the English Civil War, it involved five armies.

-July the 5th is the anniversary of the Battle of Lansdown Hill.
-This was followed by the Siege of Devizes from the 9th, Roundway Down on the 13th and the Storming of Bristol on the 26th.
+The brutal Battle of Lansdown Hill was fought on 5 July 1643.
+This was followed by the Siege of Devizes from 9 July, Roundway Down on 13 July and the Storming of Bristol on 26 July.
 These battles – fought over three weeks in 1643 – are the setting for The Keys of Hell and Death.

 Each battle was important in its own right.
 Combined, they saw the King’s fortunes rise to their highest point during the Civil War.
 However, Lansdown Hill and Bristol each came at a terrible cost, born particularly by the King’s foot regiments.
 The Cornish foot never truly recovered.